Stivvo/wayPreview/README.md

 they are applied by the server.
 The exception is the file opening, which is always done as first.

-(The gif is lagging just because of the recording)
+(Lag in the gif is due to the recording)

 ## Keyboard shortcuts